-Why Is the Process Changing?
+Why did the Process Change?

 The new approach to toll setting emphasizes public engagement, reduces the time between administrative steps, and allows the Commission to respond more quickly to financial needs.